The Hawaiian Horse

 • Billy Bergin, Author

-Born and raised on the Big Island of Hawaiʻi, Dr. Billy Bergin spent more than five decades working in the ranching industry, first as a ranch hand and later as a veterinarian.
+Born and raised on the Big Island of Hawaiʻi, Dr. Billy Bergin spent more than seven decades working in the ranching industry, first as a ranch hand and later as a veterinarian.
+He is the author of six books on the history of ranching in Hawaiʻi.

 • Brady Bergin, Author